samjulien/blog/_posts/2018-09-06-laravel-5-7-release-what-is-new.markdown

 ---
 layout: post
 title: "Laravel 5.7 Release: What's New?"
-description: "Laravel 5.7 is due to be released at Laracon EU.
+description: "Laravel 5.7 has just been released!
 What's new?
 What improvements were made?
 Learn how to build better PHP applications with this new release."
-longdescription: "Laravel 5.7 is a major release to the framework.
-There are breaking changes and numerous bug fixes to Laravel.
-Learn notable additions to Laravel and how you can leverage them in your next project."
+metadescription:
-date: 2018-08-30 08:30
+date: 2018-09-06 08:30
-category: Hot Topics, Frameworks, Laravel
+category: Technical Guide, Whats New, Laravel
 design:
   bg_color: "#4A4A4A"
   image: https://cdn.auth0.com/blog/logos/laravel.png